George Floyd protests in Portland, Oregon: Social and political impact

-Several political and policy developments have been influenced by the demonstrations.
+Several political and policy developments were influenced by the demonstrations.
 With regard to the deployment and management of local police forces, the Portland Public Schools and the other two school districts in Portland ended a program in which twelve Portland Police "school resource officers" patrolled the halls of nine high schools.
 In August 2020 Portland State University disarmed its campus police force, following two years of advocacy from its student body and in response to incidents of police brutality.

 With regard to political offices and elections, Portland police chief Jami announced she would step down June 8, and was succeeded by Chuck Lovell.
 Multnomah County District Attorney (DA) Rod Underhill, who had initially intended to serve out a full term, decided to retire early and urged the Governor to appoint as replacement Mike Schmidt, who had garnered 76% of the vote in his May 2020 election as the new county DA (term otherwise to have begun in January 2021).
 Upon assuming office in August 2020, Schmidt announced new policies limiting prosecution of protesters to those charged with "assault, theft or property damage", and dropping charges for "rioting and disorderly conduct", a decision which led to withdrawal of the Oregon State Police from Portland soon after.
 Schmidt's election was characterized in The Oregonian as marking a turning point for the office away from the legacy of earlier longtime DA Mike Schrunk (Underhill's immediate predecessor), a turning that reflected the increasing election of progressive DAs nationwide.

 With regard to the oversight and funding of local police departments, the Portland City Council reduced the police bureau's funding by $15 million in June 2020, reallocating some of that amount to the Portland Street Response team.
-In July 2020, City Council referred a measure to the November 2020 ballot that would overhaul police oversight.
+In November 2020 Portlanders voted to pass a measure that would overhaul police oversight, creating a Community Police Oversight Board to take the place of the existing Portland Independent Police Review.
 The measure was championed by Commissioner Jo Ann Hardesty, but has drawn criticism by City Auditor Mary Hull Caballero.

 With regard to legislative action, the Oregon Legislative Assembly passed six criminal justice reform laws in June 2020 during a special session.
 In other action, an initiative called "Reimagine Oregon" was launched in July 2020 by the Urban League of Portland, the African-American Leadership Fund, and other groups.
 The group has published more than 100 policy proposals to address racial injustice, and invited the public to comment on the proposals by September 11.